 2. Can you give me an example?

 Besides, it is always difficult to reach your audience.
 Therefore, I keep the following three keywords in mind when designing my presentations:

 – Visually attractive

 Two international organizations funded by the government that are worth following – as they want to make that link between science and practice – are the High-Value Detainnee Interrogation Group (HIG, USA) and the Centre for Research and Evidence on Security Threats (CREST, UK).
 Nationally, the Research and Documentation Centre is worth following.
-To bring science and practice literally together, a more recent Dutch initiative was a conference initiated by the Dutch Ministy of Security and Justice in January 2017 (#dgpolconf).
+To bring science and practice literally together, a more recent Dutch initiative was a conference initiated by the Dutch Ministy of Justice and Security in January 2017 (#dgpolconf) and by the Dutch police in April 2018 (#politiekennis18).
 Invited were academics, policy makers and police officers.
-You can find a program of the conference here (in Dutch).